-The New York Post recently reported that people are more comfortable talking about their weight than they are about money; so we get it—the topic of money is not always the most comfortable topic to bring up.
+The New York Post reported that people are more comfortable talking about their weight than they are about money; so we get it—the topic of money is not always the most comfortable thing to bring up.
 Just because it’s uncomfortable to talk about money doesn’t mean you should avoid it completely, especially when you’ve been underpaid.

 Come prepared with a specific hourly rate in mind, so that you can confidently negotiate if need be.

-While at first you may feel frustrated and annoyed, remember to stay calm.
+While at first, you may feel frustrated and annoyed, remember to stay calm.
 There’s a good chance that this was just a simple math mistake.
 Don’t jump to conclusions by assuming that the family you’re working for has purposely underpaid you.
 In my experience as a sitter, there have been a couple of times where I’ve been underpaid and every time it has been an accident.

 Whether you’ve gone home already or you’re still at the family’s house, address the situation as soon as possible.
 Remember to be honest, kind, and direct when diving into this conservation.
 Accept that the conversation is probably going to be a little awkward — and that’s okay.

-Initiate the conversation:
+Initiate the Conversation

 Most likely, the family hasn’t realized they’ve underpaid you, so it’s your job to advocate for yourself and let them know your thoughts.
 Getting into the conversation can feel tricky though, so here are some possible ways to get things started:

 Everyone is capable of making mistakes, especially busy parents who are working jobs, taking care of their kids, and trying to find a little bit of time to get out of the house for themselves.
-Being understanding in these types of situations not only makes you an excellent sitter, but a more empathetic and compassionate person.
+Being understanding in these types of situations not only makes you an excellent sitter but a more empathetic and compassionate person.